Tim Gilligan

-Tim Gilligan (born February 17, 1981) is a former American football wide receiver who played two seasons with the Montreal Alouettes of the Canadian Football League (CFL).
-He played college football at Boise State University and attended Elko High School in Elko, Nevada.
+Timothy Ryan Gilligan (born February 17, 1981) is an American former professional football wide receiver who played two seasons with the Montreal Alouettes of the Canadian Football League (CFL).
+He played college football at Boise State University.

+Early life

+Timothy Ryan Gilligan was born on February 17, 1981, in Elko, Nevada.
+He attended Elko High School in Elko.

 College career

 Gilligan played for the Boise State Broncos from 2000 to 2003.
 He earned first All-WAC receiver and second team All-WAC punt-returner honors his senior season in 2003.
 He also set a school record for receiving yards in a season with 1,192 while also totalling a career-high 67 receptions and six touchdowns.